From Sega Retro

 |Made for: Sega Mega Drive|

 The Mega Modem (メガモデム) is a modem for the Sega Mega Drive released in 1990 exclusively in Japan.
-It allows a Mega Drive owner to connect his console to the Internet through services provided by Sega.
+It allows a Mega Drive owner to connect their console to the Internet through services provided by Sega.
 Ultimately, three services made use of the modem: the Mega Anser, Sega Meganet, and Sansan (there have been other banking services: Naisu-kun Mini and Osaka Bank My Line; and Sumisei Home Tanmatsu, which appears to be a life insurance system — whether or not they use Mega Anser is unconfirmed).

 The modem connects to the back of a Mega Drive through the third DE-9 expansion port; consequently, it will only connect to a Model 1 Mega Drive.
 Furthermore, two models of the Mega Modem are known to exist: one that connects to the Internet through a phone line (which was sold both standalone and with the Meganet's Sega Game Library cartridge) and one that connects through an RS232C cable built into the unit.